v1r7u/cloud_computing_old/demo_steps_docs/09-security_configuration-management.md

 ## Software supply-chain protection

-1. Software supply chain (e.g. code delivery process): write code, build, test, deploy, run.
+1. Software supply chain (e.g. code delivery process): write code, build, test, deploy, run, monitor.

 2. Build your solution only on top of trusted sources.
 For example, do not use no-name pip/npm packages or base docker-images.
 Consider pulling used dependencies to your local package registry instead of pulling from public sources.

 3. During writing code you can use [Static Code Analysis](https://en.wikipedia.org/wiki/Static_program_analysis) tools to catch issues earlier.
 To find a tool for your language, search `static code analysis {your programming language}`.
 Maybe, the most popular one is [Sonarqube](https://www.sonarqube.org/).

-4. Regularly patch your dependencies and run scanners, like Trivy.
+4. Regularly patch your dependencies and run scanners, like `trivy` above.

 5. Sign your [commits](https://git-scm.com/book/en/v2/Git-Tools-Signing-Your-Work), [container images](https://docs.docker.com/engine/security/trust/).